harness/developer-hub/docs/cloud-development-environments/introduction/getting-started-with-cde.md

 :::

-Harness Cloud Development Environments (CDE) are pre-configured, remote, secure, ready-to-use  environments that developers can quickly spin up from anywhere and start writing code, debugging, and collaborating with other developers.
+Harness CDE (also known as Gitspaces) are on-demand remote development environments that can be instantly spun up with just a click.
+These environments come pre-configured with everything you need to start coding, including your dependencies, tools, libraries, and even your favorite IDE, enabling you with an instant ready-to-use development setup.

-This document focuses on the core features of Harness CDE and provides a Quickstart guide to help users get started.
+This document provides a Quickstart guide to help users get started with Gitspaces.

 Please ensure that the CDE module is enabled in your Harness account before you start with these instructions.

 Watch this video to get started with Harness Cloud Development Environments:

 [![Introducing Harness Cloud Development Environments](https://markdown-videos-api.jorgenkh.no/url?url=https%3A%2F%2Fyoutu.be%2F73eGzg3qs8w%3Fsi%3D32qGSyxMDWlN-UfL)](https://youtu.be/73eGzg3qs8w?si=32qGSyxMDWlN-UfL)